nickng9/nickng9/README.md

 ### I'm a Student, Developer and Designer!

-- 🔭 I just making my way through a React course offered on Udemy.
+- 🔭 I am making my way through a React course offered on Udemy.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning web development 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects and learn more!
 - ⚡ Fun fact: I love Formula 1 and exercising